AjaxMultiCommentary/ajmc-elixir/README.md

 ## i18n

 This project uses the [Gettext](https://hexdocs.pm/phoenix_live_view/using-gettext.html) support that is built into Phoenix.
-To add a translation, enclose the default text in a call to the gettext backend: `gettext("My default text.")`.
+To add a translation, enclose the default text where you want it to appear in the application in a call to the gettext backend: `gettext("My default text.")`.
 Then run `mix gettext.extract` and `mix gettext.merge priv/gettext`.
 These commands will find your newly added i18n string and add it to the `default.po` files for each of the languages that the project supports.

 **Don't edit the `default.pot` file at the root of the `priv/gettext` directory.**